Availability

 Casa Campana

-Restored historic country house in a rustic style on the west coast of La Palma with beautiful sea view, pool and lots of details.
+Restored historic holiday cottage in a rustic style on the west coast of La Palma with beautiful sea view and pool.

-Beautiful holiday home La Campana was built more than a 100 years ago and used to belong to the great-grandparents of the current owner accordingly the cottage was restored with lots of love and care!
+Casa La Campana was built more than a 100 years ago and used to belong to the great-grandparents of the current owner.
+Accordingly the cottage was restored with lots of love and care!

 At the entrance is a large, sunny terrace, followed by the barbecue with a lithic seating area.
 The private pool with massage jets is another extra of Casa La Campana.
 Next to the pool you find comfortable, wooden sun loungers for extensive sunbathing.
 The small roof terrace offers breathtaking views.
 The blue Atlantic seems close enough to touch!